RickCruzz/Data-Engeneering-Zoomcamp-2025/01-docker-terraform.md

 In this process we are using GCP in order to achieve all the requirements by the course.
 - Create a Service Account -> IAM -> Service Accounts -> Create
 - Generate a Key -> Service Account -> Create Key -> Its gonna download a JSON File.

+We can Setup the Key as a variable as: GOOGLE_CREDENTIALS='$location$'